+Risk Mitigation

-Risk Mitigation Failure to acquire town centre sites in ownership of Homes England.
-Negotiations are supported by senior level discussions and underpinned by specialist commercial and property advice.
-In the event the attempt to acquire is unsuccessful, the procurement approach to the remaining sites would be reviewed as to whether it remains appropriate.
-Sites are fundamentally unviable Due diligence on the acquisition of sites includes cost and appraisal assessments to inform final price.
-Funding application made to support Walliscote Place proposal; recommendation in report to delegate authority to Executive Member to approve future bids so as to accelerate process.
+Failure to acquire town centre Negotiations are supported by senior level

+sites in ownership of Homes discussions and underpinned by specialist

+England. commercial and property advice.

+In the event the attempt to acquire is

+unsuccessful, the procurement approach to

+Risk Mitigation the remaining sites would be reviewed as to whether it remains appropriate.
+Sites are fundamentally unviable Due diligence on the acquisition of sites has included cost and appraisal assessments to inform final price.
+Funding secured to support Walliscote Place proposal; recommendation in report to delegate authority to Executive Member to approve future bids so as to accelerate process.
 Potential inclusion of Parklands will reduce and offset financial risks.
+Acquisition of Weston Town Centre sites will open them up to national funding streams for local government development projects.
 The procurement timeframes (outlined above) are delayed or unachievable.
 Specialist legal and property advice on designing the process to ensure compliance with timescales.
 Close monitoring of progress.
 Any potential for delay will be reported to NSC's Capital Board.
 Insufficient interest from developers, or lack of interest from suitable companies who are willing / able to meet the criteria set by NSC and funding partners.
 Soft market testing has identified reasonable demand.
 Specialist consultants are advising on structures, procurement and marketing to optimise interest from suitable partners.
+Government and NSC grants will help improve attractiveness to market.
 The appointed partner defaults on the scheme or fails to deliver some of the specified requirements.
 Legal and property advice to ensure a robust Joint Venture arrangement that protects NSC's interests and requirements.
 JV agreement to ensure strong governance of the partnership / contract and to include funding for compliance monitoring.
 Staff resource is inadequate to support process.
 Consultants supporting process.
 Monitoring / management of staff time and priorities.